Great Tips | Fully Felted Felt

 Stage 1: Hardening (Rolling) Stage

 The Hardening stage begins after the wool is laid down on top of thin plastic (or bubble wrap) and wet out with water and soap.
-We like to use Olive Oil soap.
 Be sure your soap has a gentle pH no higher than 9.5 or no lower the pH 6.
 For large areas of wool it is easier to use Earth Choice Dishwashing liquid (by Nature’s Organics).
 We recommend combing 1ml of dish liquid to 1 liter of tepid-cold water in a spray bottle.
 Once the wool is fully wet, you can begin the rolling process OR replace the rolling by putting your piece in the tumble dryer.
 Be sure to read our full instructions on “No Roll Felting in Dryer click here to fully understand this method.

 Figure 1